composer & Performer

 Concept - Anna Braithwaite, Graphic score by Myah Chun Grierson, music created and performed by members of the Montrose Composers’ Club, 'action artist' Helen Lindon.

 A collaborative project based on the game of the same name.
 Anna Braithwaite invited Myah Chun Grierson to create a graphic score inspired by a text/artwork/object of her choosing.
 She responded to Amanda Gefter’s article written for BBC Earth, ‘The Strange Fate of a Person Falling into a Black Hole’.
 Myah presented the MCC with her graphic score from which they improvised a musical reaction without knowing the source material.
-The ‘whisper’ was passed on again during the performances at Free Range on 02/02/17 and Profound Sound on 03/02/17to another artist, Helen Lindon, who reacted 'live' to the improvisation she heard.
+The ‘whisper’ was passed on again during performances at Free Range 02/02/17, Profound Sound 03/02/17 and Turner Contemporary 03/06/17 to fine artist, Helen Lindon, who reacted 'live' to the improvisation she heard.